What Is Life Insurance Used For?

 If you die with a policy in place, the predetermined death benefit goes directly to your named beneficiary or beneficiaries right away, and it's usually exempt from federal income taxes.

-Your loved ones can use the death benefit for whatever costs needed, such as:
+Your loved ones can use the death benefit for whatever costs they need to cover, such as:

 • Everyday bills